Juan Carlos Rico

 Author:

-Juan Carlos Rico holds a PhD in Architecture from the Escuela Técnica Superior de Arquitectura de Madrid, is an Art Historian from the Faculty of History of the University of Salamanca, Sociologist and Philosopher from the UNED.
-He is currently studying social anthropology.
-Museum curator He coordinates a multidisciplinary team for the research of the exhibition event and its relationship with space, which has been reflected in various publications.
+Juan Carlos Rico holds a PhD in Architecture from the Escuela Técnica Superior de Arquitectura de Madrid, Art Historian from the Faculty of History of the University of Salamanca, Sociologist and Philosopher from the UNED.
+He is currently studying Social Anthropology.
+Museum curator.
+He coordinates a multidisciplinary team for the investigation of the exhibition fact and its relation with the space, which has been reflected in several publications.

 The authors are responsible for the choice and presentation of the facts contained in this document and for the opinions expressed therein, which are not necessarily those of Tourism and Society Think Tank and do not commit the Organization, and should not be attributed to TSTT or its members.